Deploy Open Claw: Your 24/7 Personal AI Assistant on a VPS

 Q: Can multiple people use the same bot?

 Yes.
-Clawdbot supports multi-user with separate pairing.
+Open Claw supports multi-user with separate pairing.
 Each approved user gets their own session context.

 Q: What happens if I exceed API rate limits?